 That's the largest absolute growth and a 14.9% increase.
 The percentage growth is the third largest percentage change for any race according to the Census's race and ethnicity definition.

-Turns out there’s been a 22.3% increase in the Hispanic population in North Carolina.
+Turns out there's been a 29.4% increase in the Hispanic population in north carolina.

-We broke down the most recent census data to determine the cities in North Carolina with the largest Hispanic population in 2018:
+Here are the cities in north carolina with the largest Hispanic population in 2020:

-Siler City took the number one over all spot for the largest Hispanic population in North Carolina for 2018.
+What's the city in north carolina with the largest hispanic/latino population?
+Siler City took the number one over all spot for the largest Hispanic population in north carolina for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In North Carolina With The Largest Hispanic Population For 2018
+How We Determined The Cities In north carolina With The Largest Hispanic Population For 2020